11 Best Kids Waders: Reviewed and Rated 2025

 Material

-• Neoprene waders are made from a more durable material than breathable waders but they are heavier, and bulky, and they do not allow as much movement or flexibility.
+• Neoprene waders are made from a more durable material than breathable waders, but they are heavier and bulkier, and they do not allow as much movement or flexibility.
 I generally do not recommend these except for winter fishing.

 • Neoprene waders are the most common waders for hunting.